 For patients with a full arch of missing teeth, the same-day implants process or All On “X” can be a life-changing experience.
 After your procedure, you can once again eat, speak and smile with comfort and confidence.

 Same Day Implants: What to expect

 The process for placing a dental implant and restoration on the same day starts with advanced treatment planning.
 Dr. Nova uses 3-D CBCT scanning to evaluate your dentition and create a treatment plan.
 Advanced digital technology plays an important role in a successful result, helping Dr. Nova strategically place implants for long-term stability and oral health.
-With immediate loading, Dr. Nova can have the patient walk out with a temporary crown and/or bridge.
+With immediate loading, Dr. Nova can have the patient walk out with a temporary dental crown and/or dental bridge.
 This experience is a unique feature of the Ankylos Dental Implant system.